trudova/trudova.github.io/README.md

 In this application I used dependency such as : devTools, JPA, Web, H2
-Also, I used bootstrap for
+Also, I used bootstrap for design.